Attendance Guidelines for University Support Staff

 |3) Decision-Making Leave||5-6||3-4||3-5|

-Supervisors and employees may consult Human Resources with questions related to the discipline process.
+Supervisors and employees may consult Human Capital Services with questions related to the discipline process.

 All attendance violations within one calendar year of the most recent violation may be considered in determining the appropriate level of subsequent disciplinary actions.
 In some cases, both attendance violations and other incidents of misconduct may be considered in making positive discipline determinations.
 When such combinations occur, the employee's entire disciplinary record will be considered to determine the appropriate level of disciplinary action for subsequent incidents of misconduct.
 (Refer to Policy and Procedures Manual, Chapter 4020, "Disciplinary Action Procedures.")